Rafkraft/twitter_bot/readme.md

     * message_auth: result of the sha1 hashing of all these variables, so the request is signed and secured, in our case, the variables are joined with a comma in a big string.
     * timestamp: time variable (not currently used)

 This request method must be used to add users to the application, the main identifier for a user is the mail.
-It means that if a request is sent, and the mail is already taken, the twitter username will be updated.
+It means that if a request is sent, and the mail is already taken, no user will be created, the twitter username and all the informations will be updated.